printfuck/xExtension-Readable/README.md

 Configure the hosts in the configuration section of the extension according to your config.

-After ticking the feeds **YOU HAVE TO SCROLL DOWN AND HIT SUBMIT**.
+After ticking the feeds **YOU HAVE TO HIT SUBMIT AT THE BOTTOM**.

-In the following example the Readability host is configured according to the docker-compose.yml from this repo:
+In the following example the hosts are configured according to the docker-compose.yml from this repo:

 ![image](https://store.eris.cc/uploads/2f9775d35ab6b7f89f66bbabc9f1fe4d.JPG?)